Corporate Finance – fin571 (3 credits)

-Compare and contrast accounting net income and cash flows.
+- Compare and contrast accounting net income and cash flows.

-Compare and contrast the market value of an asset or liability from the book value.
+- Compare and contrast the market value of an asset or liability from the book value.

-Analyze how markets adjust for risk.
+- Analyze how markets adjust for risk.

-Apply the capital-asset pricing model to calculate a business’s required return.
+- Apply the capital-asset pricing model to calculate a business’s required return.

-Describe the cash conversion cycle and its importance to working capital management.
+- Describe the cash conversion cycle and its importance to working capital management.

-Evaluate how the business policies of a firm affect accounts receivable and inventories.
+- Evaluate how the business policies of a firm affect accounts receivable and inventories.

-Calculate the cost of capital.
+- Calculate the cost of capital.

-Apply techniques used in capital budgeting decisions.
+- Apply techniques used in capital budgeting decisions.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.